UnstructuredK/OpenGL-Keep-Alive/README.md

 Done

 I'm completely new to GitHub & have no idea what I'm doing by the way so if this entire GitHub page is formatted incorrectly, forgive me yo 🦦✌️

+Program will fix OpenGL not working in Hyper-V Virtual Machines / Virtualization

+Prgoram acts as a Substitute for Furmark GUI / GPUTest - Using FAR less Resources

+Will Solve / Fix OpenGL Driver Related Errors Messages ex: Minecraft GLFW error 65542: WGL: The driver does not appear to support OpenGL.
+Please make sure you have up-to-date drivers (see aka.ms/mcdriver for instructions).

+MAKES OPENGL WORK IN A VIRTUAL MACHINE